414587 April 7, 2025 11:00 ICMarkets Market News

 Supporting reasons: Identified as a pullback resistance, indicating a potential area where selling pressures could intensify.

-Supporting reasons: Identified as a pullback support that aligns with the 100% Fibonacci projection, suggesting a potential area where the price could stabilize once more.
+Supporting reasons: Identified as a support that aligns with the 161.8% Fibonacci extension, suggesting a potential area where the price could stabilize once more.

 Supporting reasons: Identified as a pullback resistance, indicating a potential level that could cap further upward movement.